 - Aggressive representation in negotiating deployment custody issues and child support payments.

-- Tailored approaches to fighting for equitable division of assets.
+- Tailored approaches to fighting for a fair division of assets.

 - Smart strategies for handling Survivor Benefit Plans and military pension and retirement.